maddigits/maddigits.github.com/about/index.md

 ## Experience

-#### Software Developer - [Cipher](http://www.ciphersec.com.br) - Jul/2012 - Current
+* #### Software Developer - [Cipher](http://www.ciphersec.com.br) - Jul/2012 - Current

-#### Developmente Manager / Software Architect - [Digitaldoc](http://www.digitaldoc.com.br) - May/2010 - Jul/2012
+* #### Developmente Manager / Software Architect - [Digitaldoc](http://www.digitaldoc.com.br) - May/2010 - Jul/2012
 	* Development of a Web GED software.
 Tecnologies: Java/JSF + XHTML, RichFaces, JavaScript/jQuery/prototype/script.aculo.us and CSS2/3.
-* Software Development of a Desktop GED Software.
+	* Development of a Desktop GED Software.
 Tecnologies: Eclipse-RCP and DB4O.
-* App architecture and development using GWT,  MongoDB + Morphia and PostgreSQL + Hibernate (www.publicacoesmunicipais.com.br).
+	* [App](http://www.publicacoesmunicipais.com.br) architecture and development using GWT,  MongoDB + Morphia and PostgreSQL + Hibernate.
 	* App architecture and development using GWT, Hibernate and Oracle/PostgreSQL.
 Not published yet.
 	* App architecture and development using GWT, Guice, EclipseLink (JPA2), PostgreSQL and Maven.
 Internal software.

 ___

 ## Additional Activities

-* Ministered mini-course titled "*Getting Productivity in Web Development with GWT*" ("*Obtendo Produtividade no Desenvolvimento Web com GWT*"), in III Meditec - Medianeira in Tecnology - 2012. also published a poster entitled "*Aspect Oriented Programming with Guice-AOP*" ("*Programação Orientada à Aspectos com Guice-AOP*") in the same event.
+* Ministered mini-course titled "[*Getting Productivity in Web Development with GWT*](https://speakerdeck.com/u/caarlos0/p/produtividade-no-desenvolvimento-web-com-gwt "See the slides of this presentation")" ("*Obtendo Produtividade no Desenvolvimento Web com GWT*"), in III Meditec - Medianeira in Tecnology - 2012.
+Also published a poster entitled "*Aspect Oriented Programming with Guice-AOP*" ("*Programação Orientada à Aspectos com Guice-AOP*") in the same event.
 * Development and colaboration in several OpenSource projects.
-* Creator, Leader, Architect and Developer of [**GWT-Bootstrap** Project](http://gwtbootstrap.github.com/)
+* Creator, Leader, Architect and Developer of [**GWT-Bootstrap** Project](http://gwtbootstrap.github.com/ "Using Twitter's interface library with Google Web Toolkit.")

 ___